DataRaul/retail-ecommerce_customer-voice-sales-and-behaviour-prediction/README.md

 This is a project MVP (minimum viable product) for sales and consumer behavior analysis and follow-up.
 Featuring full automation of customer voice analysis using NLP (Natural Language Processing) and customer segmentation through unsupervised learning.
 For this purpose I have used the anonymized data of a retail e-commerce company similar to Ebay.

 ### **Documents:**
 There is a PowerPoint that goes together with a 10 minute presentation in the links below.
 Together with an Entity-Relationship Diagram to explain the database model I used for this project.
+The data folder contains all the files (table extracts) to run the code.

 ### **Methodology:**
 I have used Python 3.x in a Jupyter Notebook.
 Presented the MVP to an audience of 50+ people and recorded it on video in the links below.
 Asisting documents are the powerpoint presentation and the ERD diagram so that the viewer can follow the presentation along.